 3. Cool Off in a Cenote

 Cenotes are sinkholes formed when the layer of limestone below the surface collapses.
-Sometimes these sinkholes remain dry, but more often they open into an underground water source.
+Sometimes these sinkholes remain dry, but they often open into an underground water source.
 In the case of the cenotes around Tulum, it’s an underground river.

 There are over 6,000 cenotes in the Yucatan, all connected to this same river – the only natural source of fresh water on the peninsula.
 Many of those cenotes are inaccessible, being either on private property or in the literal middle of the jungle.
 However, there are several in Tulum that you can visit on a budget.

-Best known and most easily reached from Tulum are Gran Cenote, Cenote Calavera, and Dos Ojos Cenote.
+The best known and most easily reached from Tulum are Gran Cenote, Cenote Calavera, and Dos Ojos Cenote.
 Like the Tulum ruins, since they are so popular, it’s best to time your visit for when they’re not as crowded.
-That means early morning when they first open or late in the afternoon, when it’s too hot for most people.
+That means early morning when they first open or late in the afternoon when it’s too hot for most people.

-Remember to pack a towel and if you bring sunscreen, it must be biodegradable.
-The cenote ecosystem is fragile and the harsh chemicals in regular sunscreens are incredibly harmful to it.
+Remember to pack a towel; if you bring sunscreen, it must be biodegradable.
+The cenote ecosystem is fragile, and the harsh chemicals in regular sunscreens are incredibly harmful to it.

 Cost: $100 – 200 MX/person, depending on the cenote (~$5 – $15 USD)

 More Fun Things to Do in Tulum:

 Mexican food is one of my favorite cuisines, and Tulum did not disappoint.
 You’ll also find plenty of non-Mexican restaurants there, from Indian to Italian to Argentinian.
 But if you’re looking for authentic and delicious regional food, here are my recommendations for where to eat in Tulum on a budget: